 A: All the members of Cosmetics Europe were invited to complete the survey.

-The Cosmetics Europe membership comprises of 22 companies (16 active and six supporting members) and 28 national member associations1 (and five supporting associations) including SMEs plus four correspondent members.
+The Cosmetics Europe membership comprises of 22 companies (16 active and six supporting members) and 28 national member associations1 (and five supporting associations) including SMEs plus four correspondent members2.

-Depending on product, Cosmetics Europe covers between 70% and 80%2 of the European Union (EU28) market plus Norway and Switzerland.
+Depending on product, Cosmetics Europe survey covers between 70% and 80%3 of the European Union (EU28) market plus Norway and Switzerland.

 A: The survey covered the large majority of our relevant corporate membership plus a sample of SME national association members.
 The information provided can be therefore assumed to be strongly indicative of the levels of overall use of plastic microbeads in wash-off products.

 A: The survey was conducted in 2016 and covers the annual figures on the use in the year 2015.
 The result of 82% shows the reduction between 20124 and 2015.